-The Tumor Biology Program serves as one of the main epicenters of basic cancer research in the Duke Cancer Institute (DCI).
-The Program is led by Ann Marie Pendergast, PhD, and Christopher Counter, PhD, and is partitioned into two focus groups: Cell Metabolism and Signal Transduction.
+The Tumor Biology Research Program serves as one of the main epicenters of basic cancer research in the Duke Cancer Institute (DCI).
+The Program is led by Christopher Counter, PhD, and Ann Marie Pendergast, PhD, and is partitioned into two focus groups: Cell Metabolism and Signal Transduction.

 The research encompassed by this program spans the spectrum of cancers, with active research studies in all the major human cancers, including but not limited to: